wp-plugins/visual-form-builder/readme.txt

 * Setup and organize your form using a drag-and-drop interface
 * Automatically includes a basic logic-based verification system
+* Store form entries in your WordPress database and can manage them via the dashboard.
 * Send form submissions to multiple emails
 * Utilizes jQuery Form Validation
 * Save time by adding a complete address block field